Records Request Program

-Pennsylvania Army and Air National Guard maintain a state file of service after 1985.
+Pennsylvania Army and Air National Guard maintain a state file of service from 1955-2009.
 Information from these state files varies but should include records of enlistment, discharge and other administrative actions.
-The veteran or next of kin of a deceased veteran can obtain copies of available information by providing a Record Request Form, mailed to:
+The veteran or next of kin of a deceased veteran can obtain copies of available information by providing a Records Request Form, mailed to:

 PA Department of Military and Veterans Affairs